 “User” means a human end-user accessing a Property.

-Data processing Addendum
+Appendix B – Data processing and CCPA Addendum

 This Data Processing Addendum (“DPA”) supplements and forms part of any existing and currently valid agreement (“Agreement“), either previously or concurrently made between Fyber and its Affiliates (“Fyber“, “we” or “us“) and you regarding the processing of Personal Data, as defined hereunder, as part of the service(s) provided to you by Fyber under the Agreement (“Service(s)”).
 In any conflict between this DPA and any Agreement, the terms of this DPA shall prevail.